 First, let me address what I mean by a strong personality.
 David Wolfle puts it as “Someone who seems highly independent and somewhat unnerving.
 There’s nothing wrong with knowing what you want and having the guts to go after it, but someone with a strong personality can often come across as aggressive or rude.
 A strong person may have the biggest heart, but his or her rough-around-the-edges elements can be intimidating and cause a bad first impression.”
 The Wikipedia definition of Type A personality is “rigidly organized, highly status-conscious, sensitive, impatient, anxious, proactive, and concerned with time management.”
 A strong personality by itself is not bad.
 It can be a great asset.
 When it combines with stubbornness without clear reasons, slow adaptation to changes of plan, and diversion away from consensus, we have concerns.

-Also, it is very easy to mistake someone who is curious and asks a lot of questions for someone who has a strong personality and wants to challenge you, especially in a tight turnaround situation.
+Also, it is very easy to mistake someone who is curious and asks many questions for someone who has a strong personality and wants to challenge you, especially in a tight turnaround situation.

-Here are some tips for managing strong personality team members:
+Here are some tips for managing strong personality team members, organized into broader categories:

 1. Define the team goals and roles early on

-When you’re first starting to work with a new team, it’s important to set some clear goals and expectations.
+When starting to work with a new team, it’s important to set clear goals and expectations.
 This will help everyone understand what they need to do and how their role fits into the bigger picture.

 2. Encourage open communication

-3. Be clear and concise in your own communication
+3. Be clear and concise in your communication

-When you’re communicating with strong personality team members, it’s important to be clear and concise.
-They’ll appreciate your directness and it will help avoid misunderstandings.
+When communicating with strong personality team members, it’s important to be clear and concise.
+They’ll appreciate your directness, and it will help avoid misunderstandings.

 Even if you don’t always agree with them, it’s important to respect your team members’ opinions and ideas.
 They’ll be more likely to respect you in return.

-There will be times when you’ll need to compromise with strong personality team members.
-If you’re not willing to do this, it will create tension and conflict.
+Sometimes, you’ll need to compromise with strong personality team members.
+If you’re unwilling to do this, it will create tension and conflict.